Privacy Policy

 6. CONSUMER INFORMATION WE COLLECT VIA ORDERS FOR SERVICES

-STRETTO collects the following Consumer Information whenever Customers, Consumers or Clients order one of our Services: (i) names, addresses and contact information including telephone numbers and email addresses, of both the ordering party and the parties for whom the Services are being ordered; and (ii) information about Customers’, Clients’ and Consumers’ interaction, transactions and experiences with our Services.
-This information may be either Publicly Available or Non-Public Data
+STRETTO collects the following Consumer Information whenever Customers, Consumers or Clients order one of our Services: (1)names, addresses and contact information including telephone numbers and email addresses, of both the ordering party and the parties for whom the Services are being ordered; and (2)information about Customers’, Clients’ and Consumers’ interaction, transactions and experiences with our Services.
+This information may be either Publicly Available or Non-Public Data.

 STRETTO collects Consumer Information from Customers’, Clients’ and Consumers’ ordering of Services via an interface integrated in our Software programs or via an online ordering platform.